 So, you are going to want to know, what is my distribution?
 Do I have one that is overloaded?

 If you scale up, that does not cause the user sessions to be more evenly distributed.
 Once a user is assigned to an instance, it is there.
 You can scale up after the fact, but that is only going to affect new users that come in after you have scaled up.

-If the original instances are already overloaded, they are going to remain overloaded unless you do something to specifically force the closure of those circuits, and then you can have the auto-retry logic.
-So, what you are going to want is to graph in your dashboard and application insights.
-That looks a little bit like this and, on the top right you can see average open circuits and then bottom left, you can see the average connected circuits, and, on the bottom, right is how many circuits have disconnected over time.
-Then it is often also good to track the memory of each of the instances of your application.
+If the original instances are overloaded, they are going to remain overloaded unless you do something to force the closure of those circuits.
+Then you can have the auto-retry logic on the client side to help with redistribution.
+So, what you are going to want is a graph in your dashboard and application insights that looks like this:

-You will want to use some type of hashing, mapping or dictionary, deduplication, but just using a dictionary works just fine.
+So, you will want to use some type of hashing, mapping or dictionary, deduplication, but just using a dictionary works just fine.
 So open circuits, that is our logic there.
 You could use a simple int counter, whatever logic you want.
-You get the opportunity to do something when the circuit opens and when the circuit closes.
+Then, you get the opportunity to do something when the circuit opens and when the circuit closes.
 You also get events that are correlated on connection up and on connection down.

 We do the same thing with the dictionary, on those things.
 So that is your tip.
 That is your architect tip for, Blazor server-side connection tracking.
-It is going to be important as you get your applications into production, to know how many open circuits you have per web instance and what your traffic is overall.
-So, I hope you enjoyed this architect tip, and we will see you next time.
+It is going to be important as you get your applications into production to know how many open circuits you have per web instance and what your traffic is overall.
+So, I hope you enjoyed this architect tip.